 What you must pay when you get these Services that are covered for you services Telehealth services (continued) Behavioral Telehealth This benefit allows you to connect with licensed Psychologists, Master's level therapists, or Psychiatrists via video visits 7 days a week by appointment.
 Flexible scheduling provides night and weekend access, and many times, same day appointments.
 Behavioral telehealth visits with practitioners can be conducted by secure video capabilities from your computer, tablet, or smart phone.
 Behavioral telehealth is not intended to replace your primary care doctor or specialist.
 To access behavioral telehealth, you will need to access through an app or through the SCAN website.
 When you call or log on for the first time, you will need to set up an account and register your information.
 For more information about this benefit, go to the SCAN Health Plan website at www.scanhealthplan.com .
 This benefit does not apply to your maximum out-of-pocket amount.
 Transportation (Routine) Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medical services.
-This does not include ambulance transport.
-See the "Ambulance Services" section earlier in this chart. \$0 copayment for each one-way ride.
-You are covered for up to 22 one-way rides per year All transportation, including wheelchair transports, must meet plan criteria.
-(75-mile limit each way) when using SCAN My Each one-way trip may not exceed 75 miles.
-Choice-contracted transportation providers and when being transported to SCAN My Rides must be cancelled if you no longer need the transportation.
+This does not \$0 copayment for each one-way ride. include ambulance transport.
+See the "Ambulance Services" section earlier in this chart.
+You are covered for up to 32 one-way rides per year All transportation, including wheelchair transports, must meet plan criteria.
+(75-mile limit each way) when using SCAN Navigate-contracted transportation providers and when being transported to SCAN Navigate-covered providers and facilities within the SCAN Navigate service area.
+Each one-way trip may not exceed 75 miles.
+Rides must be cancelled if you no longer need the transportation.
 If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will be deducted from your annual ride limit.
-Choice-covered providers and facilities within the SCAN My Choice service
+This benefit does not include rides to non-medical destinations